goldingn/repro_sdm_wkshp/README.md

 As soon as the slides for the seminars are available, we'll put them here for your reference.

+To start with, [here are some of Greg McInerny's slides](https://github.com/goldingn/repro_sdm_wkshp/blob/master/slides/Greg_McInernys_zoon_slides.pdf) on the zoon project and why we need it

 #### Practicals

 Incomplete R scripts for each of the workshop practical sessions can be downloaded via the links below (right-click and *save link as*):